kannans89/graphql-learning/17.Caching/Caching.md

  ![2_caching_stduents](https://user-images.githubusercontent.com/9062443/45249007-5aeeb780-b336-11e8-8f1d-37586b7b2266.png)

  If you have loaded the students page first by typing url `http://localhost:3000/#/students` you can see the react app loaded time and GraphQL load time would be approximately same .
-After that if you swtich to home view and return back the GraphQL server time will not change.
+After that if you switch to home view and return back the GraphQL server time will not change.
 This shows the data is cached.

 ### Step 5: Change loadWithApolloclient call to loadStudents_noCache